 Enter your URL in the field provided, once you select this option.

 Tip!
-When you click on an Open URL Hotspot, the URL will be opened in a new tab.
-If this is a link to an external website, the user will be notified that they are leaving Figma.
+When you click on an Open URL hotspot, the link opens in a new tab.
+If this is a link to an external website, the user will be notified they are leaving Figma.
 You can use the checkbox provided to skip this jump page in the future.
 This setting will only be saved on the current device.